soh-123/Debial-contribution-task/readme.md

-## Convert Debian Webpage to Markdown File
+## Convert HTML Webpage to Markdown File

-This project is a Python script that scrapes text from a web page and converts it into a Markdown file.
-It utilizes the `requests`, `BeautifulSoup`, and `markdownify` libraries to achieve this functionality.
+This Python project is designed to fetch webpage content from a provided URL, convert it from HTML to Markdown format, and save it to a file.

+### Features
+- Fetches webpage content from a URL.
+- Converts HTML content to Markdown format.
+- Saves the Markdown content to a file.

-### Usage
+### Installation

 1. Clone this repository to your local machine: